matrix-org/synapse/docs/specification.rst

 granted, both user's HS(es) store this information.
 Since such subscriptions are likely to be bidirectional, HSes may wish to automatically accept requests when a reverse subscription already exists.

+As a convenience, presence lists should support the ability to collect users into groups, which could allow things like inviting the entire group to a new ("ad-hoc") chat room, or easy interaction with the profile information ACL implementation of the HS.

 Presence and Permissions
 ------------------------